spinnaker/dcd-spec/PIPELINE_TEMPLATES.md

   the pipeline configuration you'd see in the UI.
 * `stages`: A list of stages in the pipeline.
 * `modules`: A list of modules available to the pipeline.
+* `partials`: A list of reusable groups of stages that can be inserted into the pipeline.

 ## Configurations